eksctl-io/eksctl/userdocs/src/usage/hybrid-nodes.md

 Container Networking Interface (CNI): The AWS VPC CNI can’t be used with hybrid nodes.
 The core capabilities of Cilium and Calico are supported for use with hybrid nodes.
 You can manage your CNI with your choice of tooling such as Helm.
 For more information, see [Configure a CNI for hybrid nodes](https://docs.aws.amazon.com/eks/latest/userguide/hybrid-nodes-cni.html).

 ???+ note
-    If you install VPC CNI in your cluster for your self-managed or EKS-managed nodegroups, you have to use `v1.19.0-eksbuild.1` or later, as this includes an udpate to the add-on's deaemonset to exclude it from being installed on Hybrid Nodes.
+    If you install VPC CNI in your cluster for your self-managed or EKS-managed nodegroups, you have to use `v1.19.0-eksbuild.1` or later, as this includes an udpate to the add-on's daemonset to exclude it from being installed on Hybrid Nodes.

 ## Further references